Inside PropTech's $82B Capital Cycle

 Several implications emerge for the year ahead:

 For founders: The bar for Series A and Series B has materially increased.
-Companies that raised at aggressive 2021-2022 valuations without commensurate traction face difficult decisions, flat rounds, down rounds, and/or consolidation.
+Companies that raised at aggressive 2021–2022 valuations without commensurate traction face difficult decisions — flat rounds, down rounds, and/or consolidation.

 For investors: Early-stage activity remains robust, and the tight bands around Seed round sizes suggest entry valuations have not inflated.
-The opportunity set at growth stages is more selective but potentially more attractive - companies that have survived the 2023-2024 reset have demonstrated real durability.
+The opportunity set at growth stages is more selective but potentially more attractive — companies that have survived the 2023–2024 reset have demonstrated real durability.
 Infrastructure and FinTech-adjacent categories are where mega-outcomes are concentrating.
-Total capital deployment appears to have normalized, and median round sizes suggest valuations have found more sustainable levels.